Bill Muster, c. 1950.

 October 10, 1931 - Barbara Muster, Bill Muster's paternal grandmother, dies in Valparaiso, Indiana.
-There is no record of Emma or Bill attending the memorial.
-We believe Emma was estranged from the Muster family after leaving Valparaiso sometime between 1926 and 1930.
+There is no record of Emma or Bill attending the funeral.
+We believe Emma was estranged from the Muster family after William Muster Sr. died, and she left Valparaiso sometime between 1926 and 1930.
 John Muster, Bill Muster's grandfather, had died October 16, 1887, of wounds sustained in the Civil War.

 September 21, 1934 - Otila Moldenhauer, Bill Muster's maternal grandmother, dies.

 Oct.
 10, 1934 - Emma Moldenhauer Miller Muster, Bill Muster's mother, dies, leaving Bill an orphan.
 He lives in an orphanage for a short time, but his older half brother removes him from the orphanage after Bill complains of abuse.